tetsuo/tetsuo.github.io/content/mailroom.md

   AND pid <> pg_backend_pid();
 ```

 After the connection is killed, `select()` wakes up, causing `PQconsumeInput()` to fail with an error.
-The collector logs a reconnect attempt, and once reconnected, it resumes processing without losing track of queued tokens during the downtime.
+The process logs a reconnect attempt, and once reconnected, it resumes processing without losing track of queued tokens during the downtime.

 ```
 2024/04/20 13:37:42 [PG] WARN: error consuming input: server closed the connection unexpectedly